emregul6/PDF2CSV/README.md

 # PDF to CSV Conversion Tool

+## Usage

+1. Install the requirements: `pip install ...`
+2. Place the PDF files you want to convert into the PDF_Box directory.
+3. Run the script (main.py) to process the PDFs and save them as CSV files:

 ## Overview

 This Python script converts PDF files into CSV format.
 It extracts text from PDF files using the `pdfplumber` library, formats the text, and then saves it into CSV files.
 The script processes all PDF files in a specified input directory and saves the resulting CSV files to a specified output directory.